 A gyroscope provides roll, pitch and yaw data.
-Gyroscopes are characterized by low noise.
-However, they suffer from bias instabilities, resulting in a drift from the true value over time.
+Gyroscopes are characterized by bias instabilities and low noise, resulting in a drift from the true values over time.

 Accelerometers provide acceleration data along the x, y and z axes.
 From this, roll and pitch data can be calculated using the mathematical formulae below: